oils-for-unix/oils/doc/osh-help.md

 and assign the tokens to the given variables.
 When no VARs are given, assign to `$REPLY`.

+Note: When writing Oil, prefer the extensions documented in [oil-read]($oil-help).
+The `read` builtin is confusing because `-r` needs to be explicitly enabled.

 Flags:

     -a ARRAY  assign the tokens to elements of this array